 - Review timeline and checklist with accreditation agency.

-- Begin planning your action plan, which will be written and submitted to accreditation agency within a month.
-Accreditation agencies can vary on what they need, but some things you’ll likely need to include are:
+- Begin planning your action plan, which will be written and submitted to the accreditation agency.
+Accreditation agencies can vary on what they need, but here are some typical things you’ll likely need to include: